showonne/weex/doc/advanced/integrate-to-ios.md

 * Move `index.js` to your app's Xcode project and add the file to your target.
 * Replace `[_instance renderWithURL:'httpURL']` with: `[_instance renderWithURL: [[NSBundle mainBundle] URLForResource:@"index" withExtension:@"js"]]`

-* Go for Product -> Archive in Xcode and follow the steps to build your .IPA file and submit it to the AppStore.
+* Go to Product -> Archive in Xcode and follow the steps to build your .IPA file and submit it to the AppStore.